celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 ## Servers

+### What is a server?

+When you visit websites on the internet, they are each hosted by a "server".
+A server is a computer located somewhere in the world that's connected to the internet, and that computer's job is to "serve" webpages to internet users that want to view them.

+### What does it mean to program a server?

+We need to write the code that handles website requests and figures out how to respond (by serving the webpages).
+It might need to format data into JSON, it might need to talk to a database to request a specific resource, and it might need to check if a user is authorized to see the resource they have requested.

+To write server side code, is to lay out all of the possible requests that might come in and give instructions for how to handle each type of request.

 ### Setting Up a Local HTTP Server

+**Learning Objective:** Spinning up a test server in the Terminal

 An HTTP server can be useful for testing web applications locally during development and for sharing files across multiple devices connected on the same network, like a mobile phone or tablet.

 First, check to see if you have python installed on your computer and if so, which version.
 Open your Command Prompt (Windows) or Terminal (macOS/Linux).
 To check if Python is installed, enter one of the following commands:

 ```bash
 $ python --version
 # If the above fails, try: